enriquedecote/public-notes/docs/index.md

 Welcome to Hypergrowth's documentation.

+!!! tip inline end
+	Each of these programs is being powered by [[HG-publish/GrowthOS/Introduction|GrowthOS]], our core technology that make ventures run on hyper speed.

 We are currently supporting three programs:

 [[Building a growth ready data organisation]]